Edward A. Flynn: Early life and education

 Flynn grew up in Brielle, New Jersey, the only child of Edward, a paralyzed World War II veteran who died when Flynn was 12, and Constance, who worked part-time at the local library.
 Flynn attended St. Catherine's School in nearby Spring Lake, then graduated from high school at Christian Brothers Academy in Lincroft in 1966.

-Flynn earned a BA in history from La Salle University in 1970 and a master's degree in criminal justice from the John Jay College of Criminal Justice in 1976.
+Flynn earned a B.A. in history from La Salle University in 1970 and a master's degree in criminal justice from the John Jay College of Criminal Justice in 1976.

 Career

 Early career

-After college he worked for the New Jersey Department of Public Welfare.
+After college, Flynn worked for the New Jersey Department of Public Welfare.
 In 1971, he joined the Hillside Township, New Jersey police department.
 From 1973 to 1988, he was a member of the Jersey City, New Jersey police department, rising to the rank of inspector.

 From 1988 to 1993, he served as police chief of Braintree, Massachusetts.
 In Braintree, Flynn developed a reputation for using high-quality equipment.
 He was responsible for computerizing the department.

-From 1993 to 1998, he was chief of police in Chelsea, Massachusetts.
+From 1993 to 1998, he served as chief of police in Chelsea, Massachusetts.
 During his tenure, the police department adopted a community policing model, decentralized authority, recruited and promoted minorities, and encouraged inter-agency cooperation.

-From 1998 to 2002, he served as police chief in Arlington County, Virginia, where he was responsible for leading the police department's responses to the September 11, 2001 attack on the Pentagon, and to the 2002 Beltway sniper shootings.
+From 1998 to 2002, he served as police chief in Arlington County, Virginia, where he was responsible for leading the police department's responses to the September 11, 2001, attack on the Pentagon, and to the 2002 Beltway sniper shootings.

 He returned to Massachusetts in January 2003, when then-governor Mitt Romney appointed him as secretary of the Massachusetts Executive Office of Public Safety and Security, the parent agency of the state police, department of correction, the National Guard, the department of fire services, office of the chief medical examiner, parole board, and the emergency management agency.

 Flynn resigned from Romney's cabinet in March 2006, when he was appointed police commissioner in Springfield, Massachusetts.
 Eighteen months into his five-year contract there, Flynn became a finalist for the chief of police position in Milwaukee.
 He was criticized by elected officials in Springfield, including mayor Charles Ryan and city councilor and mayor-elect Domenic Sarno for seeking a job.
 Flynn was appointed Milwaukee chief of police on November 15, 2007, but remained in Springfield until the following January.